-- 7. The synthesis presented here is based on 40 Member State responses (Argentina, Australia, Barbados, Japan, Maldives, Mexico, Nauru, New Zealand, Samoa, Singapore, St. Vincent and the Grenadines, USA, European Union), including European Union members that submitted a joint response as the European Union.
-This is a partial sample of views of Member States, representing roughly one fifth of the United Nations membership.
-Views from SIDS from the three regions AIMS, Caribbean and the Pacific were received. - 8.
+- 7. The synthesis presented here is based on 73 Member State responses (Argentina, Australia, Barbados, Japan, Maldives, Mexico, Nauru, New Zealand, Samoa, Singapore, St. Vincent and the Grenadines, USA, the European Union, and the Alliance of Small Island States), including two joint submissions from the Alliance of Small Island States (AOSIS) and the European Union.
+This is a partial sample of views of Member States, representing roughly one third of the United Nations membership.
+Views from SIDS from the three SIDS regions AIMS, Caribbean and the Pacific were received. - 8.
 In addition, UN-DESA/DSD consulted within the United Nations system, and other relevant entities, through the Executive Committee on Economic and Social Affairs (ECESA Plus) an inter-agency mechanism comprising over 52 UN entities -, and through the Inter-Agency Consultative Group (IACG) on SIDS, which include a range of various UN entities and some relevant international and regional inter-governmental organizations (IGOs) working on issues related to SIDS.
 Responses from these entities shows that the views are in large similar, and supportive, of those from Member States, as presented in this note.
 Deferring and additional views have been mentioned specifically.